Avena sterilis: Distribution

 A. sterilis is native to the Mediterranean Basin and West, Central and South Asia, but is widely naturalized elsewhere.
 The species grows on all continents except Antarctica.

 In North America, it grows as an introduced species in the U.S. states of California, Oregon, New Jersey, Ohio, Pennsylvania, and the Canadian provinces of Ontario and Quebec.

 Pests and pathogens

 A. sterilis is a host to the pathogenic nematode Ditylenchus dipsaci.
 It is a host to the protist plant pathogen Sclerophthora macrospora.
 It is also a wild host to Petrobia latens, commonly known as the brown wheat mite.
 It is susceptible to two widespread diseases that infect Avena species, oat crown rust and stem rust.
 It is also susceptible to the wheat dwarf virus.

 Relationship to humans

 Ancestor of domesticated oats

-Genetic analysis has shown that A. sterilis grass indigenous to Southwest Asia, and modern Iran, Iraq, and Turkey is the progenitor of domesticated oat crops such as A. sativa and A. byzantina.
+Genetic analysis has shown that A. sterilis grass indigenous to Southwest Asia, and modern Iran, Iraq, and Turkey is the progenitor of domesticated oat crops such as A. sativa and A. byzantina..
+Its protein content may be as high as 30%.